harmen91/jeandorie-website/README.md

 - A domain or subdomain pointed at your VPS IP
 - Nginx Proxy Manager running on your VPS

-> Don't have Nginx Proxy Manager set up yet?
-Follow this guide first:
+> Setting up nginx proxy manager explained here
 > https://github.com/harmen91/nightscout-docker-simple

 ---